foundersandcoders/our-site-v1-DEFUNCT/_content/product-management.md

 ## What does the training offer?

 The training covers key aspects of product management, including *user experience design* and *agile project management*.
-What sets this training apart is that you will get to work with your own develpment team with whom you will develop a real-world protype of of your product.
+What sets this training apart is that you will get to work with your own develpment team with whom you will develop a real-world protype of your product.

 ## How does it work?